Ada-Developers-Academy/core-unit-1/unit1-wrap-up/activity-mind-map.md

 ## Activity Instructions

 Let's create a mind map.
 A mind map is a diagram that can represent tasks, ideas, and concepts, and the connections between them.
+In general, boxes are single concepts.
+Arrows and lines are made between concepts to show that they are connected somehow.

 In our case, let's include any topic from our learnings from this unit.
 We should consider:
 - Python programming concepts